 - Step 6: Evaluation, assessment, reflection.
 How will you determine if participants have learned what they need to know?
-How will you find out if participants thought the training was effective and enjoyable?
-How will you learn lessons from this training that can be applied to future trainings?
+How will you determine if participants thought the training was effective and enjoyable?
+How will you learn lessons from this training that can be applied to future training?

-By following this six-step process, you’ll be well on your way to creating more effective, well-organized trainings that deliver the content you need participants to learn.
+By following this six-step process, you’ll be well on your way to creating more effective, well-organized training that delivers the content you need participants to learn.